Post

 • Flexible editing: Work in $HOME or worktrees

-• Version control: Full git history for all configs
+• Version control: Full git history for all configurations

-• Sync across machines: Push/pull to share changes
+• Synchronization across machines: Push/pull to share changes

-The key insight: The worktree holds the “source of truth” for each machine, and the deploy script keeps $HOME in sync.
-The dotfiles command lets you work directly in $HOME for convenience.
+The key principle: The worktree holds the “source of truth” for each machine, and the deploy script keeps $HOME synchronized.
+The dotfiles command enables direct work in $HOME for convenience.

 This post is licensed under CC BY 4.0 by the author.